 While PVC is a common type of plastic, you’re unlikely to find a curbside recycling program that will accept this form of plastic.
 A growing number of retailers have begun using biodegradable paper gift cards, which greatly simplifies the disposal process.

 Read on to learn more about recycling PVC cards and disposing of biodegradable cards responsibly, and celebrate a happy holiday for you and the planet.

 PVC gift and credit cards may be accepted at your local transfer station, but they cannot be placed in most curbside recycling program bins.
 Add your ZIP code to this Earth911 recycling search to see if you have local options.

 TerraCycle offers paid mail-in programs for PVC cards.
 The Plastic Cards Zero Waste Pouch, which is large enough to hold about 50 cards, is $48 and the Plastic Cards Zero Waste Box that can take thousands of cards starts at $167.
 We recommend getting together with your neighbors or a local business to collect enough cards to make this economically feasible.

 If you are without a local recycling option, there are plenty of ways to keep gift cards out of the trash.

-- Most retailers offer the option to reload your gift cards, so you can purchase more credit and “re-gift” the same card to a different friend or family member.
+- Some retailers offer the option to reload your gift cards, so you can purchase more credit and “re-gift” the same card to a different friend or family member.

-- Most retailers offer electronic gift cards that can be redeemed via online orders or by showing a code on your phone at the store, which you should consider before purchasing new cards.
+- Most retailers offer electronic gift cards that can be redeemed via online orders or by showing a code on your phone at the store.
+This is a great option to consider before purchasing new cards.

 Feature image courtesy of Sarah.
-This article was originally published on Dec.
-16, 2013.
-It was updated by Trey Granger on Dec.
-26, 2017.
+This article was originally published on December 16, 2013.
+It was last updated on January 26, 2023.